- Home

 -

-Courses toward the BSN degree completed with C or better HIST 1301/2301, MATH 1314/1342, ENGL 1302/2311, CHEM 1411, GOVT 2305/2306.
+Courses toward the Bachelor of Science in Nursing (BSN) degree completed with C or better HIST 1301/2301, MATH 1314/1342, ENGL 1302/2311, CHEM 1411, GOVT 2305/2306.

 Once all points have been determined, students will be ranked from highest to lowest.